 If the drive attempts to read a block that is larger than the specified memory buffer during a logical or physical read operation, a data overrun status is returned.
 The buffer receives only the first part of the block.
-On a read in the reverse direction the buffer receives only the latter part of the block.
+On a read in the reverse direction (on drives other than the TK50 and TZ30) the buffer receives only the latter part of the block.
 The transferred byte count is equal to the actual size of the block.
 Read reverse starts at the top of the buffer.
 Thus, the start of the block is at P1 plus P2 minus the length read.
+The TUK50 and TZ30 cannot actually perform read reverse operations; they must be simulated by the driver.
+Therefore, the data returned are those that would have been returned had the block been read in the forward direction.